Customer-churn

 2. Revenue churn rate

 A recurring revenue loss occurs when a customer downgrades their subscription or cancels it altogether.
-But at the same time, revenue from new businesses and upgrades is added to your business too.
+But at the same time, revenue from new businesses and upgrades is added to your business, too.
 These additions should not be considered because you’re calculating the revenue lost only from churn.
-Here’s the formula to calculate revenue churn rate:
+Here’s the formula to calculate the revenue churn rate:

 Revenue churn rate formula

 For example: A business starts the month with an MRR of $20,000.
-The MRR at the end of the month is $16,000, and MRR in new upgrades is $6,000.
+The MRR at the end of the month is $16,000, and the MRR for new upgrades is $6,000.
 The change in revenue is -$2,000 ($20,000 – $16,000 – $6,000).
 The revenue churn rate is –0.1 or –10%.
 The negative sign indicates that you’ve made a profit.

 A common rule of thumb is ensuring that your MRR from upgrades is higher than the amount you’ve lost in revenue churn.
 This rule keeps your business profitable every quarter.